Want to grow your business but worried about the ‘people‘ aspect?

 Because of this, there is also an increased risk of the workplace not being autistic-friendly.
 This increases the risk of unfair treatment, which is morally and legally wrong.

-Autism is covered by the Equality Act (2010).
-This means it is unlawful to discriminate against an individual with this condition.
-It also means it is unlawful to discriminate against a carer of someone with autism.
+It is unlawful to discriminate against an individual with this condition.
+It is unlawful to discriminate against a carer of someone with autism

 - Avoid using jargon, phrases and abstract language Encourage openness so that people who have autism feel safe to disclose this